-This page provides the information needed for content creators, artists, and developers wanting to download and install Nucleus Workstation for Windows and Linux.
+This page provides detailed information for content creators, artists, and developers to get started using Nucleus Workstation on Windows or Linux.

 Nucleus Workstation can be downloaded through Omniverse Launcher.

-Set preferred Data Path and click ‘Next’.
-Enter the desired credentials for the Administrator Account and then click ‘Complete Setup’.
+Set your preferred data path and click ‘Next’.
+Enter your desired credentials for the Administrator Account and then click ‘Complete Setup’.

 Nucleus Workstation will now download and install.
 There are several ways to verify the installation:

-Click the burger menu next to ‘Local Nucleus Service’ and click ‘Settings’ to bring up System Monitor.
+Click the menu icon next to ‘Local Nucleus Service’ and click ‘Settings’ to bring up System Monitor.
 Check that all services are listed as ‘Running’

-Click on the folder icon next to ‘Local Nucleus Service’ to bring up Omniverse Navigator.
+Click the folder icon next to ‘Local Nucleus Service’ to bring up Omniverse Nucleus Navigator.
 Log in using the Administrator account

 Connect to System Monitor by navigating to

 http://localhost:3080in a browser.
 Check that all apps are listed as ‘Running’